limccn/Android-Charts/README.md

 ### Need iOS version?

-We also released an Objective-c version Chart Framework, if you need develop your application on both Android and iOS.
+We also released an Objective-c version Chart Framework, if you need develop your application on both Android and iOS platforms.

 - [Cocoa-Charts](https://github.com/limccn/Cocoa-Charts.git)